-Each Villa of Santa Maria di Leuca usually has a park in front of the villa, with a tree-lined avenue leading up to the main entrance door.
+Each Villa in Santa Maria di Leuca usually has a park in front of the villa, with a tree-lined avenue leading up to the main entrance door.

-At the rear of the main building of the villa there is a garden which is also used to produce fresh fruits and vegetables.
+In the rear part of the main building of the villa there is a garden which is also used to produce fresh fruit and vegetables.

 Also in the back of the villa there is often a private chapel.

-Inside the Villa there is historically a well for the collection of drinking water, a stable for horses and a shed for carriages, which over time have been converted into habitable structures.
+Inside the Villa there is historically a well for collecting drinking water, a stable for horses and a carriage house, which over time have been converted into habitable structures.

-Built in the same style as the villa, it was used by noble women to hide while bathing during the summer months.
+The huts were often built in the same style as the villa and were used by noblewomen to hide out while they bathed during the summer months.

 What is Santa Maria di Leuca like?

 Santa Maria di Leuca in Puglia is a beautiful seaside resort located in the extreme part of the heel of Italy, in the southernmost point of Puglia.

 You will find a wild landscape characterized by a jagged and high coast.
 With an alternation of sandy beaches and coves where you can relax in the sun.